Weyl-Lorentz-U(1)-invariant symmetric teleparallel gravity in three dimensions: Mathematical motivations

-If one does the similar analysis in a three-dimensional spacetime, it is seen that there are 9 components at $\widetilde{G}_a$ 2-form and 6 independent components at $\widetilde{R}^a{}_b$ 2-form.
+If one does the similar analysis in a three-dimensional spacetime, it is seen that there are 9 components of $\widetilde{G}_a$ 2-form and 6 independent components of $\widetilde{R}^a{}_b$ 2-form.
 Consequently, as the Einstein tensor vanishes, all components of $\widetilde{R}^a{}_{b}$ must also be zero.
 It means that there can not be gravitational waves in vacuum.
-Correspondingly in three-dimensions the bare Einstein's general relativity is not a dynamical theory.
-Therefore there is a wide literature on modified general relativity in three dimensions \cite{deser_jackiw_temp_1982}-\cite{adak-ozdemir-2023}.
+Correspondingly, the bare Einstein's general relativity is not a dynamical theory in 3-dimensions.
+Therefore, there is a wide literature on 3-dimensional modified theories of gravity \cite{banados-btz-1992}-\cite{adak-ozdemir-2023}.

-One way of modifications is to go beyond the Riemannian geometry.
-In this work we adhere the symmetric teleparallel geometry which is characterized by only the nonmetricity tensor \cite{ozcan_muzaffer_2004}-\cite{caglar_ozcan_muzo_2022}.
-One can consult for \cite{adak-dereli-2023} in order to catch the literature on other teleparallel models of gravity.
-Now we count the numbers of components of equations and nonmetricity in three dimensions in order to see if there is a similar feature as in the Einstein's equation.
-The field equation for bare symmetric teleparallel gravity (STPG) in vacuum is written in the equation (\ref{eq:field-eqn-combined-stpg}), with $\Lambda=0$,
+One way of modifying the Einstein's theory of gravity is to go beyond the Riemannian geometry.
+In this work we render the symmetric teleparallel geometry which is characterized by only the nonmetricity tensor \cite{nester-1999}-\cite{caglar_ozcan_muzo_2022}.
+One can read \cite{adak-dereli-2023} in order to catch the literature on the teleparallel geometries consisting of the metric (Weitzenböck) teleparallel geometry described by only torsion, the symmetric teleparallel geometry described by only nonmetricity and the general teleparallel geometry described by torsion and nonmetricity.
+Now, we count the numbers of components of equations and nonmetricity in 3 dimensions in order to see if there is a similar feature as in the Einstein's equation.
+The field equation for the bare symmetric teleparallel gravity (STPG) in vacuum is written in the equation (\ref{eq:field-eqn-combined-stpg}), with $\Lambda=0$,